-The Keller Center for Innovation in Engineering Education at Princeton University seeks applications for the James Wei Visiting Professorship for Academic Years 2019-2020 and 2020-2021.
+The Keller Center for Innovation in Engineering Education at Princeton University seeks applications for the James Wei Visiting Professorship for Academic Year 2024-2025.
 Made possible by the generous support of several Princeton alumni, the James Wei Visiting Professorship is a key element of Princeton's broadening scope of design thinking and entrepreneurship education.
-The course offerings range from design thinking courses such as "Creativity, Innovation and Design" to entrepreneurship and social entrepreneurship courses such as "Entrepreneurial Leadership," and "Policy Entrepreneurship for the 21st Century."
-The co-curricular offerings at the Keller Center include summer internships, the Summer Accelerator Program of eLab, the Tiger Challenge program in design thinking and campus events such as a lecture series and the annual Innovation Forum.
-Additionally, there is broad, student-led programming coordinated through groups such as the Entrepreneurship Club and the Princeton Social Entrepreneurship Initiative and initiatives by individual faculty and students.
+The course offerings range from design thinking courses such as "Creativity, Innovation and Design" to entrepreneurship and social entrepreneurship courses such as "Entrepreneurial Leadership", "Special Topics in Social Entrepreneurship" and "Policy Entrepreneurship for the 21st Century."
+The co-curricular offerings at the Keller Center include summer internships, the Summer Accelerator Program of eLab, the Tiger Challenge program in design thinking, and campus events such as a lecture series and the annual Innovation Forum.
+Additionally, there is broad active student engagement in entrepreneurship through various clubs/groups and initiatives by individual faculty and students.

-For full consideration, applications should be received by October 15, 2019.
-Applicants should indicate in application materials the preferred academic year for the visit.
+For full consideration, applications should be received by September 15, 2023.
 Applications should include:

-- The names and contact information for three references that can comment on the nominee's qualifications and experiences relevant to the proposed activities.
+- the names and contact information for three references that can comment on the candidate's qualifications and experiences relevant to the proposed activities.
 Letters will later be solicited for any top candidates.